Painting gloss kitchen cabinets and doors can transform your kitchen. We show you how

 3. Sand and fill

-If your cabinets, doors or drawers have any small cracks or holes you will need to fill with a good all-purpose filler.
+If your cabinets, doors or drawers have any small cracks or holes you will need to fill them with a good all-purpose filler.
 Once dry, sand down to get rid of the gloss shine and provide better adhesion for the paint.

 Place doors (back side down) on three or four same sized blocks – with dust sheets underneath.
 Make sure the door is steady before painting.
 Drawers can be stood on their ends to paint.